mildsunrise/university-4b-tfg/memory/development.md

 To get the library to load, we needed to look up the missing symbols and remove them from the source code (it looks as if the definition was removed, but some undefined references were left).
 We also needed to modify the Makefile so it would build correctly.

-That wasn't enough, because the code was for a very old version of Python 2 that used `DictMixin`.
+That wasn't enough, because the code was for a very old version of Python 2 that used things like `DictMixin`.
 After this and several other fixes, we got the code working and were able to open the `trace.dat` file and parse it.
 Horray!

 ~~~ python
 import tracecmd